Table of Contents Search for printer HOME

 <=>Modern temp's

 The first breakthrough came after the ice drillers went to a second Greenland location, a military radar station named "Dye 3" some 1,400 kilometers distant from Camp Century.
 By 1981, after a decade of tenacious labor and the invention of an ingenious new drill, they had extracted gleaming cylinders of ice ten centimeters in diameter and in total more than two kilometers long.
 Dansgaard's group cut out 67,000 samples, and in each sample analyzed the ratios of oxygen isotopes.
-The temperature record showed what they called "violent" changes — which corresponded closely to the jumps at Camp Century.
+The temperature record showed what they called "violent" changes within mere centuries — corresponding closely to the changes seen at Camp Century.
+So the jumps were not accidents in a particular ice core.
 Moreover, the most prominent of the changes in their record corresponded to the Younger Dryas oscillation seen in pollen shifts all over Europe.
-It showed up in the ice as a swift warming interrupted by "a dramatic cooling of rather short duration, perhaps only a few hundred years."(50*)
+It showed up in the ice as a swift warming interrupted by "a dramatic cooling of rather short duration, perhaps only a few hundred years."(47*)

 Dye 3 leaders

 A particularly good correlation came from a group under Hans Oeschger.
 An ice drilling pioneer, Oeschger was now measuring oxygen isotopes in glacial-era lake deposits near his home in Bern, Switzerland.
 That was far from Greenland, but his group found "drastic climatic changes" that neatly matched the ice record.
-The severe cold spells became known as "Dansgaard-Oeschger events."
-They seemed to be restricted to the North Atlantic and Europe.(51*)
+The severe fluctuations (later named "Dansgaard-Oeschger events") seemed to be restricted to the North Atlantic and Europe, widespread but not global.(48*)

 = Milestone

-As ice drillers improved their techniques, making ever better measurements along their layered cores, they found a variety of large steps not only in temperature but also in the CO2 concentration.(52*) This was a great surprise to everyone.
-Since the gas circulates through the atmosphere in a matter of months, the steps seemed to reflect world-wide changes.
-Other scientists promptly pointed out that the observations might be a mere artifact — the amount of gas absorbed might change with the local temperature in Greenland because of the physical chemistry of ice.
+As ice drillers improved their techniques, making ever better measurements along their layered cores, they found a variety of large steps not only in temperature but also in the CO2 concentration.(49*) This was a great surprise to everyone.
+Since the gas circulates through the entire atmosphere in a matter of months, the steps seemed to reflect world-wide changes.
+Other scientists promptly pointed out that the observations might be a mere artifact — the amount of gas absorbed might change with the local temperature in Greenland, a feature of the physical chemistry of ice.
 Yet clearly something had made spectacular jumps.
 A variety of other evidence for very abrupt climate changes was accumulating, and some began to entertain the notion of such change on a global scale.

 =>Biosphere